Undergraduate student opportunities

 These three components make up the final grade for the placement, worth around 25% of the year, which counts towards the final degree result.
 The words ’with Professional Experience’ are added to the degree title.

-3 month industrial or academic placement (BSc only)
+3 month industrial placement (BSc only)

 12 month industrial placement with integrated distance learning (MChem only)